learn-co-students/nyc-mhtn-se-020121/02-Classes-Instances-Attributes/Readme.md

         * if you want to have an opportunity to change the attribute's value -> setter/writer method
         * if you want to have both an access and an ability to change its value -> both

+**TASK**: Add two new attributes to a Dog instance: `breed` and `attitude`.
+The `attitude` parameter should default to "jolly" if given no value upon initialization.
+Next, decide on whether a user should be able to read or also change the values of these attributes after they have been created and write appropriate methods.

 ## Use `attr_` macros instead of reader and writer methods
 * To read attributes: `attr_reader`